adventuretron/adventuretron-adventure/challenges/4-verify-code/description_en.md

     } else {
       return html`<div>
         ${description(challenge, lang)}
-        verifyText(inputOptions)
+        ${verifyCode(inputOptions)}
       </div>`
     }
   }
 }
 ```

-You'll probably note that most of the above code is identical to the code of the last challenge.
+You'll probably notice that most of the above code is identical to the code of the last challenge.

-This is due to most of the content being extracted out into the `description.md` and `i18n.js` files.

 Some of the repetition and boilerplate is unavoidable, but in future versions of Adventuretron we hope to reduce this.